 Best if you want a conservative and unsurprising Dead Sea beach.

 Just south of Kalia Beach is Biankini Beach, a Moroccan-style oasis and holiday resort.
 Besides the beach, Biankini has a traditional Moroccan restaurant and accommodation options.
 During Israeli holiday periods, keep in mind that Biankini can get very busy, but in the off-peak times it’s a fun and unique Dead Sea experience.

 Best if you want a more unusually-themed experience at the Dead Sea.

 Neve Midbar Beach

-Off the same access road as Biankini Beach, Neve Midbar Beach is also found in the north in the Megillot Region and is the least commercialized of the three northernmost beaches at the Dead Sea.
+Off the same access road as Biankini Beach, Neve Midbar Beach is also found in the north Megillot Region.
+Neve Midbar is the least commercialized of the three northernmost beaches at the Dead Sea.
 With a great beach area, lawned areas for barbecues, a bar (maybe also the lowest in the world) as well as a gift shop, it has great facilities and attracts a younger crowd than the two other beaches.

 Typical visitor: Younger crowds from Israel and abroad.

 Best if you want to sit and relax in a fun, laid-back atmosphere.